twbs/blog/src/content/posts/2024/bootstrap-5-3-3.md

 - Dropped evenly items distribution for modal and offcanvas headers.
 - Fixed the accordion CSS selectors to avoid inheritance issues when nesting accordions.
 - Fixed the focus box-shadow for the validation stated form controls.
+- Fixed the focus ring on focused checked buttons.
 - Fixed the product example mobile navbar toggler.
+- Changed the RTL processing of carousel control icons.

 ## Docs